|Nutritional Guidelines (per serving)|

 - 1 box phyllo pastry sheet (12 inches x 17 inches)

 - 3/4 cup butter, melted

-- While ground beef mixture is cooling, preheat oven to 375 degrees Fahrenheit.
+While ground beef mixture is cooling, preheat oven to 375 F.

-- Once cooled, lay one sheet of phyllo dough on the counter.
-Keep the remaining sheets of phyllo dough covered with plastic, and work quickly to prevent in from drying out.
+Once cooled, lay one sheet of phyllo dough on the counter.
+Keep the remaining sheets of phyllo dough covered with plastic, and work quickly to prevent it from drying out.